-Once we got onto the trail, we knew we would not be going too far.
-The trail was made of concrete which would be too hot for Abbey’s paws.
-Again, there was little to no shade in sight from the start of the trail.
-However, there was a half mile loop trail nearby that offered some shade.
-The loop was easy and did not offer much to see.
-At least it had shade.
+Once we got onto the trail, we knew we would not be hiking too far.
+The concrete walkway would be too hot for Abbey’s paws.
+The Leon Creek Greenway is not well-shaded, and will be uncomfortable in the hot sun.
+However, there is a half-mile loop trail nearby that offers some shade.
+The loop was easy and did not offer much to see, but at least it has shade.

-We headed back for the car because Abbey clearly wasn’t going to handle much more heat.
-Unfortunately we did not get to venture down the trail which runs along Leon Creek.
-The trail appeared too open for this time of year.
-Perhaps we will try it again in the winter.
+We returned to the car after hiking the loop because Abbey wasn’t going to handle much more heat.
+Unfortunately, we did not get to venture down the Leon Creek Greenway.
+The trail appeared far too open and may be better to walk in the winter.

 Most of the amenities at Pearsall Park are primarily geared toward children.
 There is plenty of room to roam, and enough things to do for most of the day.
 The park is greater than 500 acres, but doesn’t have much in the way of trails.
 Most of the park is dog friendly, but there isn’t much shade.

 Pearsall Park is great for families and children, but may not be great for everyone.
 It’s a great place to go if you are trying to have fun with your kids, or make exercise more enjoyable.
 Some kids may even liken it to a water park.
 It has a nice dog park, but isn’t one of the best places in San Antonio to hike with your dog.

 If you are interested in dog friendly hiking, wooded trails and zip lines, Pearsall Park may be disappointing.
 However, the splash-pad, playground, skate park, sports fields and hills will appeal to many residents nearby.
 Pearsall Park has a tiny theme park feel, and the best part is the cost.
 It’s free!
 If only I were a kid again Pearsall Park, what fun we could have.